jd28/rollnw/tools/client/README.md

 a directory named after the module in the current working directory.
 For example, importing `example.mod` without a destination writes to `./example`.

+The client loads its `core` and `nwn1` packages from `stdlib/` beside the executable, including after module or project replacement.
+The executable and its packaged stdlib can be launched from any working directory; copies of those packages in the working directory do not override them.
+Relative module and destination paths still resolve against the caller's working directory.

 The JSON import creates `rollnw.json`, converts supported module resources to JSON, combines each area's ARE/GIT/GIC resources into one CAF file under `shared/areas/`, and generates area maps under `.rollnw/cache/area_maps/`.